What Is A Dental Bridge?

 At Dental Partners of Boston, we also offer other methods of replacing missing teeth.
 Exploring all of your options is important.
 Speak with your DPB dentist to ensure you understand what’s best for you.

-The other options that may be available to you include:
+The other options that may be available include:

 - Full or partial dentures.
 These are removable metal or plastic frameworks that hold false teeth in place.